Determining Risk

 In the National Risk Index, risk is defined as the potential for negative impacts as a result of a natural hazard.

 The risk equation behind the Risk Index includes three components: a natural hazards component (Expected Annual Loss), a consequence enhancing component (Social Vulnerability), and a consequence reduction component (Community Resilience).
-The datasets supporting the natural hazards and consequence reduction components have been standardized using a min-max normalization approach.
-The dataset supporting the consequence enhancing component was acquired in a normalized format, allowing for easy incorporation into the National Risk Index risk calculation.
-Using these three components, a composite Risk Index score and hazard type Risk Index scores are calculated for each community (county and Census tract) included in the Index.
+The dataset supporting the natural hazards component provides estimates measured in 2022 U.S. dollars.
+The datasets supporting the consequence enhancing and consequence reduction component have been standardized using a minimum-maximum normalization approach prior to being incorporated into the National Risk Index risk calculation.

 For comprehensive details about how risk is calculated for the Risk Index, see the National Risk Index Technical Documentation.